n8n-io/n8n-docs/docs/doc2/document_status.md

 ---
-title: All DOC² document statuses
+title: All DOC² document status
 description: Here is a list of every status a document in DOC² could possibly have.
 date: 2022-09-14
 tags: